eucrypt/unmarshal-docs/docs/parser/data_explorer.md

 ![](../../images/parser/data-explorer/dynamic-api.jpg)

-You now have an understanding of how to access data through Metabase and GraphQL.
-Still not familiar with these concepts?
+You now have an understanding on creating APIs using GraphQL.
+Still not familiar with the concept?
 Don't worry, We've got you covered!

+The in-house data explorer is a user-friendly interface that allows developers to easily search and visualize blockchain data.

+Furthermore, Unmarshal's dynamic API provides a flexible and customizable solution for developers looking to build blockchain applications.
+It allows developers to retrieve specific data points and filter results based on a range of criteria.
+This makes it easy to integrate blockchain data into third-party applications and services.

 Let's quickly go through the steps to access parser data through Data Explorer and Dynamic API.